SmalltalkJava/PlutoIPTV/README.md

 This will create an `plutotv.xml` file and a `plutotv.m3u` file

+##  Notes
+If downloading the .json and .js files in to C:\IPTV didn't work, then try these commands from the C:\IPTV directory to install the Pluto-IPTV code

+npm install SmalltalkJava/PlutoIPTV
+or
+npm install github:SmalltalkJava/PlutoIPTV

+Once you do that then try the NPX pluto-iptv command again.

 ## Setup as windows Service

 This assumes you are using the same directory as above:  C:\IPTV